How to lodge a contents insurance claim without a receipt

 Do I still need to provide proof if the specific items are listed on my policy?

-If these items are damaged or stolen down the line, this should make claiming for them a little easier.
+Because you've listed these specific items when you took out the policy, it should make claiming for them a little easier.
 This is because your insurer is already aware that these items exist, so they probably won't require as much evidence.
-Remember though that this will vary between insurance providers.

 More guides on Finder